Skip to Content

 Getting to Harpers Ferry

 Getting to Harpers Ferry is easy.
 It’s about 1-1.5 hours driving northwest, and you can take Amtrak from Union Station to get there in the same amount of time for about $20 or less.
-The train station in Harpers Ferry is right in the center of town, and as an added bonus, you won’t need to worry about parking, which can be in short supply on weekends.

 If you are driving, your best bet for parking is to leave early.
 There is parking in Harpers Ferry around the train station (free), immediately off the highway with shuttle service to the town (also free), and to the west uphill from town on the street (payable by app or meter).